MohammedNavedShaikh/Hotel_Recommendation_System_Chatbot/README.md

 GROQ_API_KEY="YOUR-GROQ-API-KEY"
 ```

-### 5. Set up the US Census PDF
+### 5. Set up the Locations PDF
-The system processes hotel data from a PDF file located in the us_census/ directory.
-Ensure the file location.pdf containing hotel data is available in the specified location.
+The system processes hotel data from a PDF file located in the hotel_dataset/ directory.
+Ensure the file Locations.pdf containing hotel data is available in the specified location.

 ### 6. Run the Streamlit app
 Start the application using Streamlit: